Managing menopausal symptoms

 Hormone replacement therapy (HRT)

 There is some evidence that the antidepressant drug venlafaxine (Effexor®), Clonidine for high blood pressure, and anti-epilepsy drug gabapentin (Neurontin®) can help to control hot flushes.
-Talk to your doctor the possible benefits and side-effects of any drug treatments that are recommended.
+Talk to your doctor about the possible benefits and side-effects of any drug treatments that are recommended.

 There are lots of ways of improving menopausal symptoms that do not involve taking medication.
 Try to have a healthy lifestyle – try to give up smoking, get regular exercise and look after your diet.